 A critical part of this work is in demand dependent functions where the activity may reach peaks and creativity is needed to design shift patterns to cover these peaks while maintaining acceptable utilisation of staff and service level to the passenger.

-In the next blog, we will show how AiQ are working with airports to introduce efficiency savings ‘Below the Wing’ including contract negotiation and disruptive technologies.
+In the next blog, we will show how AiQ is working with airports to introduce efficiency savings ‘Below the Wing’ including contract negotiation and disruptive technologies.